Future14473/BlueJay/README.md

 * Note: I know that this download is >1GB, but it will save you the frustration of setup.
 It already has **everything**
 ## Proper Start for the Minority who care
+_Disclaimer: This is a messy way to do it, and overly simplified in its methology.
+It may not be responisble but it works_
 1. Clone and make a new project from VCS in Android Studio.
 Code is in the `Original` folder.
 We might refactor into a module, but think this way is easier
 2. Install opencv for android version 3.4.3 into your project
 3. Fix dependencies by clicking the suggested links in your build window